Welcome to your adult sibling support group!

 - I’ll give new members a warm welcome

-- I won’t keep the facilitator in the dark – I’ll let them know if I need to miss a meeting
+- I’ll let the facilitator know if I need to miss a meeting or if I’m going to be late

-- I’ll help the facilitators wherever I can with things like advertising the group, welcoming newbies and deciding on topics
+- I’ll help the facilitators wherever I can with things like advertising the group, welcoming new members and deciding on topics

 - I understand that the group wouldn’t exist without funding.
 I’ll give my feedback to Sibs so that they know what works, what doesn’t, how to improve and so that they can apply for future funding to keep the group running